Lewisham Council Homepage Skip navigation

 Why do I need buildings insurance?

-Without insurance, you would have to meet this cost yourself.
-When you signed your lease you gave an undertaking (a covenant) to keep your property insured.
+In addition, it should be borne in mind that when you signed your lease you gave an undertaking (a covenant) to keep your property insured.

 If you do not do this you have broken the terms of your lease.
 The Council, as freeholder, gives a similar undertaking for the common parts of the building.